derekenos/femtoweb/README.md

 #### event_source

 The [`event_source`](https://github.com/derekenos/femtoweb/blob/master/server.py#L441) decorator
 initiates an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) connection and passes an event emitter function as an argument to the request handler.
-Note that the handler must return `None` instead of a normal Response object in order to prevent the connection from being closed.
+Note that the handler must return `None` instead of the normal Response object, otherwise the connection will be closed.

 Example: